GruheshKurra/Deepguard/README.md

 ### Typography

 Using Apple's San Francisco font family via the -apple-system font stack, which provides:

 - SF Pro Text for body text
 - SF Pro Display for headlines
 - Optimal rendering on Apple devices

+### Using Satoshi (optional)

+This project can use the commercial "Satoshi" typeface as the primary site font.
+Satoshi is a licensed font — do not redistribute the font files unless you hold the appropriate license.

+How to enable Satoshi locally:

+1. Purchase or obtain Satoshi from your licensed provider.
+2. Place the font files (recommended formats: `woff2`) in the project `public/fonts/` folder.
+Example filenames:
+   - `public/fonts/Satoshi-Variable.woff2`
+   - `public/fonts/Satoshi-Regular.woff2`
+3. The project already includes a `@font-face` and global CSS update in `app/globals.css` referencing `/fonts/Satoshi-Variable.woff2`.
+If you use different filenames, update that path accordingly.
+4. Restart the development server and verify the site loads Satoshi.
+If you need to remove the font or don't have a license, the site will fall back to the system font stack automatically.

+License note: Keep licensed font files out of public VCS if your license forbids redistribution.
+Instead, host them on a private CDN or provide installation instructions for dev team members.

 ### Components